rpidproject/puppet/README.md

           - 'john'
           - 'yourloginname'
         ```
-    2. Supply your Handle prefix, the IP Address for the server which will host the services, and your Handle Admin's email address
+    2. Supply your Handle prefix, the IP Address for the server which will host the services, and your Handle Admin's email address (in order to supply the IP Address you will may to follow "Bootstrap" steps below).
         ```
         site::handle_prefix: 'yourprefixhere'
         site::id_address: 'your ip address here'